 They call it the Brahma, I call it “My Little Bull”

-The afternoon of my arrival I met with Barry from Beach Buggies, checked out the “Brahma”, took a test drive, called my wife and said “wire the funds, we have our vehicle”.
-There are so many reasons why this was a great idea, and there really weren’t any things I would need to add to it.
+The afternoon of my arrival I met with Barry from Beach Buggies, checked out the “Brahma”, took a test drive, called my wife and said, “wire the funds, we have our vehicle”.
+There are so many reasons why this was a great idea, and they’re really weren’t any things I would need to add to it.
 Automatic, mega on and off rod lights, wench, and a dump bed that dumps with a push of a button.
 Plus, its bright red!
-And wait till you hear this, the top speed in this 4×4 that is now names “The Bull”, is 60 mph!
+And wait till you hear this, the top speed in this 4×4 that is now named “The Bull”, is 70 mph!

 Until my next post, may your dreams become your reality, remembering, only you can make that happen.